-In terms of the level of SBIR/STTR funding relative to the size of its economy, North Carolina ranks 18th in the nation and below the U.S. average [3.1A].4 Specifically, the ratio of North Carolina's SBIR/STTR funding relative to the size of its total GDP is 92 percent of the U.S. value, meaning that the amount of SBIR/STTR funding in North Carolina is about one tenth lower than what we would expect based on the levels of such funding in other states.
-Moreover, its per-GDP level of SBIR/STTR funding is only 21 percent of the leading state's (Massachusetts) level.
-This comparatively low level of early stage funding suggests that North Carolina is potentially missing out on opportunities to fund and commercialize its innovative discoveries.
+In terms of the level of SBIR/STTR funding relative to the size of its economy, North Carolina ranks 19th in the nation and below the U.S. average [3.1A].4 Specifically, the ratio of North Carolina's SBIR/STTR funding relative to the size of its total GDP is 92 percent of the U.S. value, meaning that the amount of SBIR/ STTR funding in North Carolina is about eight percent lower than what we would expect based on the levels of such funding in all other states.
+Moreover, its per-GDP level of SBIR/STTR funding is only 21 percent of the leading state's (New Hampshire) level.
+This below-average level of early stage funding suggests that North Carolina is potentially missing out on opportunities to fund and commercialize its innovative discoveries.